-OK, nothing to do with the midsummer fair but folks keep asking me about whether we got away on our narrow boat, this spring.
+OK, nothing to do with the midsummer fair but folks keep asking me about whether we got away on our narrow boat, last spring.
 The answer is yes, we did and got as far as henley before retracing out steps up the thames and the oxford canal.
 Here are some pictures of our trip…….

 Terry, at the helm, looking worried.
 The bridges on the Oxford are quite narrow.